NONONONO: WHY I’M NOT DOING NANOWRIMO

 In all seriousness, the parents who are able to win NaNo almost certainly have other factors in their lives which make the 50,000-word goal achievable.
 Maybe their children are older and more self-sufficient.
 Maybe they have fewer of them!
 Maybe they have a nanny, some other form of good childcare, and / or a supportive spouse who is able and willing to take care of the kids and household chores for large chunks of time.

 You might have older relatives to care for.
-You might have chronic conditions or disabilities.
-You might be neurodiverse and struggle to focus for long periods of time.
-You might have kids who are clingy and don’t sleep very well (sigh).
-You might be a single parent (aka a superhero).
+You might have chronic conditions or disabilities (*raises hand*).
+You might have kids who are clingy and don’t sleep very well (*raises hand again*).
+You might be a single parent – aka a superhero.

 The only situation I know in detail is my own.
 I am the primary caregiver for my two young children.
 I’m building my editing business.
 I have a household to manage.
 Not to mention endless life admin, basic self-care, and managing my five-year-old’s reading and homework schedule (don’t even get me started on that topic!)

 My writing style also influences this: I edit my manuscripts as I go.
 I end up with a fairly clean first draft at the end, but it takes longer for me to produce a first draft, and thus longer to produce 50,000 words.
-The NaNo advice is to turn off your inner editor completely while you draft, but I feel overwhelmed at the thought of editing many thousands of words of messy first draft at the end of the writing process, and I can’t move on in my manuscript until I’ve ‘tidied’ the previous scene and made required changes in the earlier part of the story.
+The NaNo advice is to turn off your inner editor completely while you draft, but I feel overwhelmed at the thought of editing many thousands of words of messy first draft at the end of the drafting process, and I can’t move on in my manuscript until I’ve ‘tidied’ the previous scene.

 TIP 1: PLAN OUT THE THIRTY DAYS

 Thirty days seems like a long time when you say it out loud.
 However, the only way to properly get a feel for how much time that realistically gives you is to make a chart for 1st-30th November.
-It can be pretty with coloured pens, stickers and highlighters.
+It can be 'pretty': you can use coloured pens, stickers and highlighters.
 It can be scrawled on a spare piece of paper in biro and messy handwriting.
 It doesn’t matter!

 Suddenly those thirty days start to look very busy!

-Look at where there might be room for adjustments to buy you more writing time (e.g. asking your spouse to drive the kids to after school clubs).
+Look at where there might be room for adjustments to buy you more writing time – for example, could your spouse drive the kids to after-school clubs?
 However, be realistic in noting how much writing time you actually have, and how much you might be able to achieve in that time if you challenge yourself.
 What is your normal writing pace (if you know this)?
 What is your writing style?
 Are you able to write after a full day of work / childcare, or are you too knackered on those days?

 TIP 2: ADJUST YOUR GOAL

-If you want to join in with NaNoWriMo (and there are many good reasons why you might want to!) then you might want to consider adjusting the word count goal / task / timeframe to suit you.
+If you want to join in with NaNoWriMo – and there are many good reasons why you might want to, despite what I've said – then you might want to consider adjusting the word count goal / task / timeframe to suit you.
 In other words, be a NaNo rebel!

 TIP 3: REMEMBER THE AIM OF NANO

-Writing 50,000 words in a month is a tall order even if you don’t have children or other life complications, and most writers can’t keep up this pace over longer periods of time even if they win NaNo.
-The main aim of NaNo is to help writers finish their manuscripts, but also to ingrain a consistent writing habit in them which they can continue after the competition.
+Writing 50,000 words in a month is a tall order, even if you don’t have children or other life complications.
+Most writers can’t keep up this pace over longer periods of time – even if they win NaNo.
+The main aim of NaNo is to help writers finish their manuscripts.
+However, the more important aim is to instil a consistent writing habit, which you can continue after the competition.

 The NaNo goal might be unattainable for most writing parents, but setting up and maintaining a consistent writing habit is not.
-By setting a goal that is realistic and putting the schedule and accommodations in place to achieve that goal, then you are helping yourself set up that system for the long term and achieve decent amounts of writing every month (not just November).
+By setting a goal that is realistic, and putting the schedule and accommodations in place to achieve that goal, then you are helping yourself by setting up that system for the long term.
+It will help you achieve decent amounts of writing every month – not just in November.

-Consistency is the bigger underlying goal of NaNo, so that every month is NaNoWriMo.
+Consistency is the bigger underlying goal of NaNo, so that every month becomes NaNoWriMo.
 Granted, NaJaWriMo and NaFeWriMo don’t have the same ring to them, but you get the idea.

 TIP 4: DON’T FEEL BAD IF YOU DON’T ‘WIN’ NANO